 What is Nutritional Yeast?
-The Health Benefits and How to Use It
+Here Are the Health Benefits

-Love Parmesan, but are trying to ditch dairy?
-You’ll probably also dig nutritional yeast, or nooch, as some fans like to call it.
+Do you love Parmesan, but are trying to ditch dairy?
+You’ll probably also dig nutritional yeast.
 While there’s nothing cheesy in it, nutritional yeast is often described as having a rich cheese-like flavor, one reason you’ll see it used on everything from pasta to popcorn.
 While it's a great substitute for cheese, nutritional yeast also has tons of health benefits and is packed with vitamins like B12, which can be more difficult to get on a vegan diet.

 Although nutritional yeast frequently guests stars in vegan fare, you don’t have to be vegan to eat it.
 In fact, no matter what your diet, everybody can benefit by shaking a little more of it into their meals.

 Nutritional yeast is a flaky, yellow-colored yeast that typically grows on cane or beet molasses, says Willow Jarosh, M.S., R.D., owner of Willow Jarosh Culinary Nutrition in New York City.
 Because it’s a deactivated yeast, it’s not alive when you use it in your kitchen.
 And while it has similar properties as brewer’s yeast, the two are different.
 If that hasn’t sold you on trying it yet, maybe the nutritional benefits will.